Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ### Rock Surface Rule Source

-In addition, a custom surface rule source that uses the blocks of the `RockSettings`, as provided via the [rocks callback](#chunk-data-provider-rocks) in the event.
+In addition, a custom surface rule source that uses the blocks of the `RockSettings`, as provided via the [rocks callback](#chunk-data-provider-rocks) in the event, is available.
 This rule source only works with the `kubejs_tfc:wrapped` generator wrapping a `minecraft:noise`[^4] chunk generator

 [^4]: Or any generator type which extends `NoiseBasedChunkGenerator` and overrides `.buildSurface(ChunkAccess,WorldGenerationContext,RandomState,StructureManager,BiomeManager,Registry<Biome>,Blender)`{: .language-kube }

 In its json definition, the rule source has the following fields:

 - `type` must be `kubejs_tfc:rock`
-- `fallback_state`: A block state.
+- `fallback_state`: A [lenient block state](https://terrafirmacraft.github.io/Documentation/1.20.x/worldgen/common-types/#lenient-blockstate).
 Used when the `RockSettings` at a point could not be found, or the world's chunk generator is not compatible with this rule source
 - `rock_block`: A string, one of `raw`, `hardened`, `gravel`, `cobble`, `sand`, or `sandstone`.
 Specifies which block from the `RockSettings` to use.
 Optional, defaults to `raw`

 {: #chunk-data-provider-rule-source-example }